LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

      * ``CV_ILL_INPUT`` -- An input argument was an illegal value.

    **Notes:**
+      Unless otherwise noted, all previously set options are retained on reinitialization but may be updated by calling the appropriate "Set" functions.

       If an error occurred, ``CVodeReInit`` also sends an error message to the error handler function.

 .. _CVODE.Usage.CC.user_fct_sim: